-The $1k\Omega$ measuring device (MD - equivalent to that used in the IEC 60601 standard - see 1.3) is positioned between the applied part and voltage source.
+The $1k\Omega$ (MD - equivalent to that used in the IEC 60601 standard - see IEC 60601 body model) is positioned between the applied part and voltage source.

 The test is conducted with the protective earth connection closed for protection of the user.